gilch/hissp/docs/tutorial.rst

    {'foo': 2}

-You can nest these to create small, JSON-like data structures which can be very useful as inputs to reader macros.
+You can nest these to create small, JSON-like data structures which can be very useful as inputs to parse-time macros.

 Tuples are different.
 Since they normally represent code,